 With the growing preference for smart home technologies, implementing smart devices in apartments increases property value.
 These technologies also allow the possibility for virtual self-guided tours, allowing potential tenants to view the property at their convenience.

-Smart systems will be key as it becomes more common for local and national authorities to require residential housing owners to report their environmental impact.
-These systems can record building environmental factors, such as air quality and energy consumption stemming from connected devices in the smart apartment.
+Smart systems will be key to the future of apartments as it becomes more common for local and national authorities to require residential housing owners to report their environmental impact.
+This type of smart apartment solution can record building environmental factors, such as air quality and energy consumption stemming from connected devices in the smart apartment.
 That way, owners and managers can take action and provide full transparency on their carbon footprint.

 Connectivity Options to Consider Before Deploying Smart Apartment Solutions